The clinical presentations vary widely, from mild to life-threatening.

-Radiation therapy, targeted X-ray treatment, or limited surgery can also be used to treat bone lesions in some situations.
+Radiation therapy, targeted X-ray treatment, or limited surgery can also treat bone lesions in some situations.

-New ideas are being tested to determine the causes of Langerhans cell histiocytosis and also why some patients respond better to treatment than others.
+New ideas are being tested to determine the causes of Langerhans cell histiocytosis and why some patients respond better to treatment.

-New types of therapies are being developed, including new types of drugs, as well as approaches that target antibodies or small molecules at the abnormal Langerhans cell without affecting normal tissues.
+New types of therapies are being developed, including new types of drugs and approaches that target antibodies or small molecules at the abnormal Langerhans cell without affecting normal tissues.

 The incidence of Langerhans cell histiocytosis is 4-10 per million population.
-However, because many bone and skin lesions may not be diagnosed as Langerhans cell histiocytosis, this rate may be an underestimate.
+However, because many bones and skin lesions may not be diagnosed as Langerhans cell histiocytosis, this rate may underestimate.